dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-3.0/breaking-changes.md

 **Why**

-This change was made because EF Core uses `SQLitePCLRaw.bundle_e_sqlite3` by default, which in turn means that FK enforcement is switched on by default and does not need to be explicitly enabled each time a connection is opened.
+This change was made because EF Core uses `SQLitePCLRaw.bundle_e_sqlite3` by default, which in turn means that FK enforcement is switched on by default and doesn't need to be explicitly enabled each time a connection is opened.

 **Mitigations**